BakaryGibba/Chatbot-for-Personal-Data-Assistant/README.md

 - Acknowledgments

 ## Features

 - **PDF Document Analysis**: Upload a PDF document and get insights and answers based on the content.
 - **Natural Language Processing**: Utilizes Hugging Face models to process and understand user queries.
 - **Interactive Web Interface**: Built with Flask, offering a user-friendly interface for interaction.
 - **Historical Chat Memory**: Maintains a history of the conversation to provide context-aware responses.

+## Getting Started

+### Prerequisite
+Ensure you have the follwoing installed on your local machine:
+- Python 3.8 or higher
+- Pip
+- A Hugging Face API token

+### Installation
+   Bakakry Gibb